-(Up To 1-3 per session)- Set easy goals initially as you get used to the idea and to get into the grove.
+(Up To 1-3 per session)- Set your mastermind goals just easy.
+Initially, as you get used to the idea and to get into the grove.
 Get into the habit of setting a goal that works for you but is also productive.
 Also get into the habit of completing these goals between your sessions.
 This helps you work on the things that you may otherwise neglect without the accountability from within your Tribe.
 Goals are important (otherwise you wouldn’t set them), and this is where accountability comes into play and where the true growth lies — by doing more difficult things.
 Often they just need to be done once – but they do need to be started.

 How to set goals that work